Reasonable accommodation requirements for drivers

 Unlike many of the trucking regulations, the ADA is far from black and white.
 You need to address each situation based on its own merits.
 What accommodation works for one employee with a medical condition might not work for another with the same condition.
 Individualized assessments are the name of the game.

-More on undue hardship
+More on undue hardship for drivers

 If a particular accommodation would result in significant difficulty or expense considering your organization’s resources and circumstances in relationship to the cost or difficulty of providing it, you would not need to provide that accommodation.
 Another accommodation, however, might not result in such challenges.
 The concept of undue hardship refers not only to financial difficulty, but to reasonable accommodations that are unduly extensive, substantial, or disruptive, or those that would fundamentally alter the nature or operation of the business.
 You would need to assess on a case-by-case basis, whether a particular reasonable accommodation would cause undue hardship.